-The types and reasons of adaptation of the living organisms
+Types and reasons of adaptation of the living organisms

-The types of the adaptation
+The types of adaptation

-The reasons of the adaptation
+The reasons for the adaptation

 The most important reasons for adaptation are to get food and to escape from their enemies in dangerous situations, through the motion way.

 You can download Science online application on google play from this link: Science online Apps on Google Play